“How do I get a college coach to notice my son?”

 You need to watch matches of the program you are considering.

 Watch the body language of the coaches.
-Is it obvious that they have given up on any wrestler?
+Is it evident that they have given up on any wrestler?

 Watch the coaching style, watch the communication style.